AlmostAPhysicist/HackRU-Fall2025/Project-Structure.md

 - Update the in-memory dataset in `models.ts` with demo accounts for showcases; the same helpers can later connect to a real database.
 - Add additional services or models inside the existing folders to respect the 6–7 file guidance before introducing new directories.
 - When new UI needs arise (e.g., dashboards), extend the current components/pages before creating new primitives to keep the footprint lean.
+- The new dashboards read from JSON fixtures; replace these with live queries or APIs when wiring to a real backend.